ehdocumentdesign/muwu/README.md

 ## Installing Muwu

-To install Muwu as a gem, use the command:
+To install Muwu as a Ruby Gem, use the command:

 ~~~
-gem install muwu --version '3.1.0'
+gem install muwu
 ~~~